The Fed (newspaper): 2004

 In February 2004, The Fed published a cartoon from the ongoing series "Whacky Fun Whitey" entitled "Blacky Fun Whitey."
 Columbia was already experiencing racial tensions on campus, after the Conservative Club authorized an "Affirmative Action Bake Sale" where items were sold at various prices depending on a person's race, gender, or political affiliation.
 Many took the cartoon to be demeaning to African-Americans and the concept of Black History Month, and coming after the events of the previous weeks, it was the last straw.
 Students formed groups calling for immediate action and multicultural awareness, alleging an insidious culture of discrimination was growing from ignorance at Columbia.
-Soon, cable news came calling.
-The entire editorial board and the artist published a full-page apology in the next issue.
-But the damage had been done, and The Fed received backhanded references from other campus news outlets, especially the Spectator, as "the racially insensitive student publication."

-Readership began to decline over the next two years.
-In addition, though the paper recruited new members in fall 2004, the staff slowly trended towards insularity again, with many deserting for publications such as the Blue and White.
-The paper was criticized for lack of content and its increasingly dated design.
+Readership began to decline over the next two years, with many deserting for publications such as the Blue and White.
+The paper was criticized for a lack of content and its increasingly dated design.

 2006–2014

 The 2006–2007 academic year marked The Fed's 21st anniversary.
 It opened with a new layout design and included non-fictional material.
-Interviews with subjects such as Jon Voight, Al Franken and Steve Wozniak resulted in positive responses.
+Interviews with subjects such as Jon Voight, Don Imus and Steve Wozniak resulted in positive responses.
 Stand-alone comics such as the "Prez-Bo" also turned heads, and a large recruitment effort brought a bumper crop of new artists – making projects such as 22.2's full-page collaborative cover illustration possible.
-The humor content, too, has steadily improved, with articles emphasizing topical humor such as the Minuteman debacle and displaying a more concentrated style in general.
-Readership is still estimated to be lower than the 1999–2001 era, but for the first time seems to be trending upwards.
+The humor content also steadily improved, with new articles emphasizing topical subjects such as the 2008 election.
+Readership was still estimated to be lower than the 1999–2001 era, but for the first time seemed to be trending upwards.